alshedivat/al-folio/_projects/2022_oslo_where.md

     </div>
 </div>
 <div class="caption">
-    (left) In this report, the shops layer contain café, bakery, bar, restaurant, pharmacy, fast food, convenience store, and beverage.
-The hot zone for hang out is between the Colosseum in Majorstuen, Frogner (west), Gamle oslo (east), and Torshov (north).
+    (left) In this report, the shop's layer contains a café, bakery, bar, restaurant, pharmacy, fast food, convenience store, and beverage.
+The hot zone for hanging out is between the Colosseum in Majorstuen, Frogner (west), Gamle Oslo (east), and Torshov (north).
 And Nydalen is a good choice as well.
-Vestre Aker and Grorud have several choices relative other suburban areas. (right) There is no supermarket for the people living in the north of Frognerseterveien in at least 500m.
-Another supermarket blockhole is the T-bane station Smestad, which locates at a crossroad of Road 168 and 150, with the nearest supermarket 1.5 km in east, 1.0 km in south, 1.3 km in north, and 0.8km in west
+Vestre Aker and Grorud have several choices relative to other suburban areas. (right) There is no supermarket for the people living in the north of Frognerseterveien in at least 500m.
+Another supermarket blockhole is the T-bane station Smestad, which is located at a crossroad of Road 168 and 150, with the nearest supermarket 1.5 km in the east, 1.0 km in the south, 1.3 km in the north, and 0.8km in the west
 </div>

-When we use NDVI as a criterion, there is an obvious underestimation for units located near water body, e.g., shore line or lake.
+When we use NDVI as a criterion, there is an obvious underestimation for units located near the water body, e.g., shoreline or lake.
 For example, in Huk, the better view to fjord, the more expensive the house would be.
-However, the beach does not have any vegetation, and none contribution to spatial score.
+However, the beach does not have any vegetation and does not contribute to the spatial score.
 This issue could be fixed by adding another criterion.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">